SystemFw/blog/content/posts/programs-as-values-I.md

-The key characteristic of compositional systems is that they can be decomposed into parts that still make sense on their own and, specularly, they can be built by assembling smaller parts together.
+The key characteristic of compositional systems is that they can be decomposed into parts that still make sense on their own and, conversely, they can be built by assembling smaller parts together.
 This fits well with the limited capacity of our brains: if I asked you to build a model of the Colosseum, would you rather assemble it with Lego, or sculpt it with marble?